 There are some key reasons why disability lawyers make sense if you have no money or resources to your name.
 If you’re living hand-to-mouth, it can be hard to attend hearings or pay doctors for your complete medical records.
 That’s where an attorney comes in:

-1. Disability lawyers can pay for your medical records
+1. Disability lawyers can pay for costly medical records you cannot afford to buy yourself.

 Medical records aren’t free, and some may cost more than you can afford.
 Lawyers know exactly which ones best support your claim and pay those costs up front without charging you.
 Your attorney can then pay to send the ones the SSA needs for your claim via certified mail.
 That way, you have proof that will stand up in court showing which SSA agent received them and when.
 A paper trail like this is key for winning your case faster and getting paid the most benefits you’re owed!